Georgia Mae Shuler Hill -- Elloree

 She was a seamstress and worked for Hamrick's for many years before retirement.

-Mrs. Hill was a member of Jerusalem United Methodist Church of Elloreeantee, S.C.
+Mrs. Hill was a member of Jerusalem United Methodist Church of Elloree/Santee, S.C.

 The funeral will be 2 P.M.
 Monday January 2, 2023, graveside at Jerusalem United Methodist Church Cemetery, with Rev. Rick Atkinson officiating.